-- The CCG and the Council will provide all data required to assist with performance management of the service in a form approved by the BCF Operational Group and the BCF executive and in accordance with the BCF Guidance - 13 The governance arrangements applicable to each individual scheme are set out in Schedule 2, Governance.
+- 11 The CCG and the Council will provide all data required to assist with performance management of the service in a form approved by the BCF Operational Group and the BCF Executive Group and in accordance with the BCF Guidance. - 12 The governance arrangements applicable to each individual scheme are set out in Schedule 2, Governance.